david-cattermole/mayaMatchMoveSolver/docs/source/tools_displaytools.rst

 This tool is used to force mesh nodes to be rendered as hold-out in the viewport, or not.

-This is similar to assigning a UseBackground shader, to geometry, however this tool avoids the need to create a shader, and manage assignments.
+This is similar to assigning a `useBackground` shader, to geometry, however this tool avoids the need to create a shader, and manage assignments.